allourideas/allourideas.org/README.markdown

 * Will Paginate for pagination
 * RedCloth for Textile formatting
 * Hoptoad Notifier for exception notification
-* Email defaults configured for Heroku
+* Email defaults (Gmail SMTP) configured for Heroku

 Get the latest & greatest at anytime with: